 Regardless of whether you are an experienced trader or a newbie, one term that you must surely have across is Delivery Instruction Slip or DIS slip.
 When you are conducting a transaction from your trading and Demat account, this is one step that all traders encounter.
-You may have been confused about the Delivery Instruction Slip meaning and wondered, “what is DIS slip?”.
+You may have been confused about the Delivery Instruction Slip meaning and wondered, “what is a DIS slip?”.

 Read on to find out exactly what a delivery instruction slip is and what happens if it is rejected.

 The DIS slip is essentially like a cheque but for your Demat account transactions.
-It is used to facilitate and authorize the sale or transfer of shares from one account to another.
+It is used to facilitate and authorise the sale or transfer of shares from one account to another.
 In order to conduct a transaction, you are required to submit a DIS slip to your Demat account provider or DP (depository participant).
 On completing this authorization step, the shares will be transferred from your personal account to the HUF Demat.

 1. The stock’s ISIN number may be wrong